Personal Injury Claims can be made for any accident that wasn’t your fault and that occurred within the last 3 years.

 Top Tips When Making Personal Injury Claims

-For victims of accidents, it is important to keep as much information as possible.
+For victims of accidents, it is important to write down as much information as possible.
 Claimants need to get the names and addresses of everyone who was involved in the accident, including any witnesses.
-If the victim is incapacitated to the point that they cannot do this for themselves, then someone else needs to take control of the situation and get these details written down.
+If the victim is incapacitated to the point that they cannot do this for themselves, then someone else needs to take control of the situation and gather this information on their behalf.

-Keeping a note of all medical appointments attended, diagnoses, prescribed medication, and details of all symptoms will also help in pursuing personal injury claims.
-It can be a good idea to start a diary or journal, noting down events of importance or the development of new symptoms when they happen.
+Keeping a note of all medical appointments that you have attended, diagnoses received, prescribed medication, and details of all symptoms will also help you pursue a personal injury claim.
+Maybe start a diary or journal, noting down events of importance or the development of new symptoms when they happen?

-If there is one thing that the Accident Advice Helpline has learned through its years of involvement in the personal injury claims industry, it is that these processes are easier if you stay organised.
-With this in mind, its’ a good idea to start a file or folder for your personal injury claim as early on as possible.
-Even if the victim doesn’t file things in any sort of order, just having all the necessary paperwork in one place will inevitably take the stress out of making a claim.
+If there is one thing that the Accident Advice Helpline has learned through its years of involvement in the personal injury claims industry, is that organisation is key.
+We suggest keeping a separate file or folder with all the relevant information for your personal injury claim Even if the victim doesn’t file things in any sort of order; just having all the necessary paperwork in one place will inevitably take the stress out of making a claim.

-Often being injured in an accident has much further reaching consequences than one might think.
-As well as the immediate implications of not being able to work or to drive, for instance, there are also longer term implications relating to the care of the victim, their home and their family.
-Many people who are injured to the extent that it takes a few weeks, or even months, before they are back on their feet find that they need to enlist the help of family, friends, and professionals to help them keep on top of everyday jobs, childcare or home maintenance tasks.
+Being injured in an accident can affect you in all sorts of different ways.
+As well as the immediate implications of not being able to work or drive for instance, there can also be longer term implications.
+Many people who are injured to the extent where they may not be able to do much for weeks or even months find that they need to enlist the help of family, friends, and professionals to help them take care of themselves, their children and even their homes.

-However, it is not enough to simply state as part of personal injury claims that the victim has done this or that; it is better if you can prove it.
+However, to make a successful claim you need to prove it.
 Claimants can help with this process by keeping receipts, invoices, bank statements or anything they think will help to calculate the total costs involved in their case.
 Expenses relating to medicines, food and drinks bought whilst in hospital, and petrol used by relatives taking the claimant to medical appointments can all be claimed for too, so the best course of action is to keep everything written down and as many receipts as possible to get back everything you are entitled to.

-Our expert solicitors have years of experience in dealing with all manner of personal injury claims.
-Our solicitors handle thousands of cases every year and therefore we have the capacity to accept more clients than many of our rivals.
-Quite often a local solicitor will not be able to take on your case as they already have a full case load, this will never be the case with Accident Advice Helpline.
+Our expert solicitors have years of experience in dealing with personal injury claims.
+Our solicitors can handle thousands of cases every year and so we have the capacity to accept more clients than many of our rivals.
+Quite often a local solicitor will not be able to take on your case as they already have a full case load, this will never be the case at Accident Advice Helpline.

 When a solicitor has had a chance to contact the defendant and they have admitted liability, they will usually be able to give an indication of roughly how much they think the claim is worth.
 At this point, they will often ask the claimant what level of compensation they would be willing to accept and in the majority of cases an offer will be made to settle the case out of court for this amount.
-This means the claimant will get paid faster and that a good deal of stress will be taken out of the process, leaving the victim of the accident in peace to concentrate on their recovery.
+This means the claimant will get paid faster and they won’t need to worry about the claim any longer, leaving them to concentrate on their recovery.